St Patrick’s College Tuition Fees and Charges: 2021

 - Health Care Card Holders

-Parents who hold a valid Health Care Card are entitled to receive the following benefits:
+Parents who hold a valid Health Care Card are entitled to receive a credit of $450 off their fee account made up as follows:

-- Camps Sports and Excursions funding (CSEF) payment: In 2016 the State Government introduced CSEF to assist eligible families cover the costs of camps, excursions and sporting activities.
+- Camps Sports and Excursions funding (CSEF) payment: In 2016 the State Government introduced CSEF to assist eligible families cover the costs of camps, excursions, and sporting activities.
 The annual payment for a secondary school student is $225.
-To apply for CSEF please complete the enclosed application form or download one from education.vic.au/cesf.
-Applications must be received by the College by the 30th June 2020 to be eligible.
+To apply for CSEF please download an application from this link.
+Applications must be received by the College by the 30th June 2021 to be eligible.

-- Health Care Card concession: Parents who have successfully qualified for the CSEF funding will automatically receive a further $225 College applied concession.
+- Health Care Card concession: Parents who have successfully qualified for the CSEF funding will automatically have this amount matched by a further $225 concession from the College.

 The following two options for the payment of College fees are available: